dipetersen/SPS2018Demo/README.md

 # SPS 2018 Demo

+### Slides
+You can download the slides from [here](https://1drv.ms/p/s!Aup8Os_ghyz8g-hP8RTn7EKohNQIug).

+### Files

-Files to start a new SP Project
+You will need the following files to start a new SP Project.
+The structure is below.

 ## Structure